jross365/Get-ExtendedAttributes/.github/README.md

 Instructs the function to send errors to a designated text file instead of to the console.

-## Other Module Functions
+# Other Module Functions
 If **gea** is the star of the show, then there's also a supporting cast.
 Without them, the show wouldn't be possible.

 This section briefly covers the other functions included in this Powershell module.

-### **Rationale**
-* I wrote **Get-Folders** and **Get-Files** to fulfill three requirements:
+## **Reinventing the Wheel?**
+When considering how to enumerate files and folders, I started with these three requirements.

-* Fast enumeration and simple/flat output of files and folders
+1. Faster enumeration and simple/flat output of files and folders
-* Avoid enumerating attributes for the sake of efficiency
+2. Avoid enumerating attributes for the sake of efficiency
-*  Maintain all code within native Powershell/.NET Framework
+3. Maintain all code within native Powershell/.NET Framework

-The first two requirements rule out *Get-ChildItem*, because **gci** is notoriously slow as a result and enumerates attributes, which I was explicitly trying to avoid.

-The last requirement rules out the cmd.exe "*dir.exe*" command, which is very fast but would require a wrapper function.
+The first two requirements rule out *Get-ChildItem*, because **gci** is notoriously slow and enumerates attributes, which I was explicitly trying to avoid.
+And the last requirement rules out the cmd.exe "*dir.exe*" command, which is very fast but would require a wrapper function.

+This left no "*off-the-shelf*" options (that I'm aware of), and I didn't want to borrow someone else's code.
+So I wrote **Get-Folders** and **Get-Files**.

+## **Get-Folders**